desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 Refer to the end of this section for a link to the online version of this sample app.

 **Creating a view** — First, let's create a view.
-Views are defined **statically** — meaning we create a _class_ that can be instantiated using `new` whenever we need to show the view.
+In a Desk app, views are defined _statically_, as a class that can be instantiated when needed using `new`.
+However, for basic views we don't use the `class` keyword at all: we can use special `ui` method, or JSX syntax.

-Desk views can be defined using JSX syntax, as illustrated below.
+The example below defines a view using JSX syntax.
+Note that the result (i.e. the `AppPage` variable) is still a regular JavaScript class.

 {@import :sample-view-jsx}

-Note that even though JSX looks like HTML, views are _not_ HTML elements.
-Rather, each JSX element results in a constructor — meaning `AppPage` is a regular TypeScript class.

-The code below is functionally the same, using static methods rather than JSX syntax.
-This is useful if you're writing code in JavaScript, or if you simply don't like to use JSX.
+The code below is functionally the same, using methods to create our view classes rather than JSX syntax.

 {@import :sample-view}

 In the example code, note the following:

 - This view consists of UI elements (a text label and two buttons), and containers to arrange them.
-These components are included with the framework, and use default styles that are also included.
+These view classes are included with the framework, and use default styles that are also included.
-- The text for the `UILabel` object depends on a **binding**.
-Therefore, the text will be updated automatically when the value of `count` changes in the parent object (see below).
+- The text for the `label` view depends on a **binding**.
+Therefore, the text will be updated automatically when the value of `count` changes in the containing object (see below).
-- The `UIButton` objects define _aliases_ for their Click event, which will allow us to handle both of these using a unique name (see below).
+- The `button` objects define _aliases_ for their Click event, which will allow us to handle both of these using a unique name (see below).
 - The label element has a **style** applied to it, which we'll need to define along with the view.

-There are various ways to define a custom style, and you can also change the overall look of your app using a **theme** — but in this example we'll _extend_ the default label style and assign it to a new (class) variable.
+**Styling UI elements** — There are various ways to define a custom style, and you can also change the overall look of your app using a **theme**.
+For reused styles, you can _extend_ a default style and assign it to a new variable or export from a module.
+The result is also a class, although we'll never have to instantiate it ourselves.

 {@import :sample-style}

-In this example, we could also have included these style properties inline, as below.
-This is useful for simple styles that aren't reused.
+For simple styles that aren't reused, you can also pass an object inline.
+In this example, we could have just set the `style` attribute as below.

-{@import :sample-inline-style}
+{@import :sample-inline-style-jsx}

+**More complex views** — As your app increases in complexity, you'll likely break up your views into multiple files (partial views).
+Since views are defined as classes, you can combine them using standard JavaScript module imports.
+For groups of UI elements that are reused throughout your app, you can also define **composite views**, or use activities to group views and business logic together.

 **Creating the activity** — Next, we'll create an activity that contains the view above, and matches its bindings and events.
 To do this, we'll create a class that extends the `Activity` class, with a `ready()` method that shows our view, and some event handlers to handle button clicks.